Evangelos Zappas

 During his youth, Zappas joined the Greek War of Independence (1821–1832), achieving the rank of Major and fighting in several significant battles.
-Following Greek independence, he moved to Wallachia where he had a successful career as a businessman, becoming one of the richest men of that time in Eastern Europe.
+Following Greek independence, he moved to Wallachia where he spent most of his life and had a successful career as a businessman, becoming one of the richest men of that time in Eastern Europe.
 Aside from being the only major sponsor of the Olympic revival at that time, Zappas's philanthropy also included contributions toward the foundation of several Greek institutions and schools as well as sports and exhibition facilities.
+Zappas was also a financier of the Romanian Academy, including academic projects such as a new synthesis on the history of the Romanians and a Romanian dictionary.
+He also funded a newspaper and books in the Albanian language in Romania.
+Through his philanthropic activity, Zappas contributed to the national awakening of the Greeks, Romanians and Albanians.

 Biography

 Early life, military career, and later career in Wallachia

-Evangelis Zappas was one of three children born to Vasileios Zappas and Sotira Meksi, of Greek or Aromanian ancestry, on 23 August 1800 in the village of Labovo located near Tepelenë (modern Gjirokastër County, Albania) when the region was still under Ottoman rule.
+Evangelis Zappas was one of three children born to Vasileios Zappas and Sotira Meksi.
+His paternal origins remain uncertain, with some scholars describing him as being of Greek, Aromanian or Albanian descent.
+On his mother’s side, he descended from the Albanian noble Meksi family, known for their Albanian patriotic figures.
+The Meksi were part of the wider Doda clan.
+He was born on 23 August 1800 in the village of Labovo located near Tepelenë (modern Gjirokastër County, Albania) when the region was still under Ottoman rule.
 Zappas did not receive any education during his childhood.
 He left his village at the age of 13 and enrolled as a mercenary in the Ottoman militia of the local ruler Ali Pasha.
+There he started to learn from Petro Meksi, his mother's cousin, who practiced medicine in Ali's guard.

 Zappas became a member of the Greek patriotic organization Filiki Eteria and joined his compatriots when the Greek War of Independence broke out in 1821.
 During this period, Zappas reached the rank of Major in the revolutionary army and became a personal friend of the Souliot captain, Markos Botsaris.
 After Botsaris's death in 1823, Zappas served under various military commanders of the independence struggle, such as Dimitrios Panourgias, Kitsos Tzavelas, and Michail Spyromilios.
 He participated in several major conflicts, such as the siege of Souli, the first siege of Missolonghi and the Battle of Peta.
 In his later correspondence with a Greek official, he claimed that he was wounded five times during the war.

 In 1831, Zappas emigrated to Wallachia and made a fortune in land and agriculture.
+He became a citizen of Wallachia in 1844.
 In the 1850s, Zappas was considered one of the wealthiest entrepreneurs in Eastern Europe.
 At the time of his death in 1865, his total wealth was estimated at six million gold drachmas.